lursight/runem/CONTRIBUTING.md

 # How to develop on this project

-run_test welcomes contributions from the community.
+runem welcomes contributions from the community.

 **You need PYTHON3!**